matteobertuzzi/trainingDate/README.md

 ### Backend Populate Table Users

-To insert test users in the database execute the following command:
+To insert test users into the database, execute the following command:

 ```sh
 $ flask insert-test-users 5